webexone/webexone.github.io/_pages/ReportingExperience.md

 ![agent-desktop](/assets/images/reporting/03-image.png)

 > NOTE: Agents cannot access the Agent Desktop from multiple browsers or multiple tabs of the same browser window.
-In that case, a warning message will be displayed.
+In that case, a warning message will be displayed

 ![agent-desktop](/assets/images/reporting/04-image.png)